AlextheYounga/us-federal-code/usc/title-22-foreign-relations-and-intercourse/chapter-94-iran-threat-reduction-and-syria-human-rights/frontmatter.md

 8755.
 Statement of policy on political prisoners.

+8756.
+Secretary of State assistance for prisoners in Islamic Republic of Iran.

 #### SUBCHAPTER V—MISCELLANEOUS ####

 8771.
 Exclusion of citizens of Iran seeking education relating to the nuclear and energy sectors of Iran.